gravitational/teleport/rfd/0011-database-access.md

   $ psql -U <user> <database>
 ```

-After successful login, users can use any database user to connect to the
+After a successful login, users can use any database user and database to
-database, as long as it is allowed by the RBAC rules.
+connect to, as long as it is allowed by the RBAC rules.
 For example:

 ```sh
 $ tsh db login postgres-prod && eval $(tsh db env)